plmercereau/nicos/README.md

 Options:

 ```
-  --ci / --no-ci  Run in CI mode, which disables prompts
+  --ci / --no-ci  Run in CI mode, which disables prompts.
+Some commands are not available in CI mode.
   --help          Show this message and exit.
 ```